marzi333/conquerShot-backend/README.md

 ### 2. Data Preparation

-The training and evaluation of the model is basically implemented with torchvision.
-In order to load and proceed data with torchvision, the data should be organized as follows:
+The training and evaluation of the model is basically implemented with [torchvision](https://pytorch.org/vision/stable/index.html).
+In order to load and proceed data with the library, the data should be organized as follows:

 ```
 <dataset_name>